Late Blight Gardener Alert

 Late Blight Information for Every Gardener in Maine

-An effort of the Maine Late Blight Task Force, a cooperative effort of University of Maine, Maine Department of Agriculture, Food and Rural resources and the Maine Potato Board.
+An effort of the Maine Late Blight Task Force, a cooperative effort of the University of Maine, the Maine Department of Agriculture, Food and Rural resources, and the Maine Potato Board.

 Potato and Tomato Late Blight:

-- has forced commercial potato growers out of farming.
-This closes a business, stresses rural families and the local economy.
+- Has forced commercial potato growers out of farming.
+This closes a business and stresses rural families and the local economy.